crustio/crust-wiki/docs/build-ipfs-web3-auth-gateway.md

 ## Usage

-The IPFS W3Auth Gateway is compatible with the official IPFS API.
-Same HTTP endpoints, flags, arguments.
+The IPFS W3Auth Gateway is compatible with the official IPFS API, with the same HTTP endpoints, flags and arguments.
 The only additional step you must take when interacting with the Infura API is to configure the correct Basic Authentication header.

 ```curl
 Authorization: Basic <base64(PubKey:SignedMsg)>